-- the licensing of estate agents
+- improve the layout of the course for estate agents for clarity.

 Privacy collection notice